 Except as detailed below, there are no refunds for hunting licenses or transport tags.
 Exchanges of hunting license documents will not be made after applying for a special permit (Points Option hunts are exempt) or after the hunting season opens.

 Licenses

-- Dealer or system error, or wrong license issued.
-Refund from local dealer within 60 minutes of purchase; from WDFW Olympia office any time during licensing year. - License purchaser received more than one of the same licenses in the same license year.
+Dealer or system error, or wrong license issued.
+Refund from local dealer within 60 minutes of purchase; from WDFW Olympia office any time during licensing year.